confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 the same key, the latest message associated with a given key represents the latest value for the corresponding row in the table.

+_Note that when the data is ingested from the database, it's being written to the {{ site.ak }} topic using JSON serialization.
+Since JSON itself doesn't declare a schema, we need to declare it again when we run the `CREATE TABLE`.
+In practice, you would normally use Avro since this supports the retention of schemas, ensuring compatibility between producers and consumers—and meaning that you don't have to enter it each time you want to use the data in ksqlDB._

 11. Create streams for driver locations and rider locations
 -----------------------------------------------------